 There are 3 broad types of Underfloor heating available.

-The second is an in-screed or in-slab wet-piped system.
+The first is an in-screed or in-slab wet-piped system.
 This system distributes the heat from a heat pump or other heat source through pipes embedded into the floor structure.
 It provides a very good and even distribution of heat.
 It is the preferred solution for new-builds or extensive renovation projects where the entire floor will be created from scratch.
 It is rarely suitable for retrofit projects due to the requirement to install insulation below and a minimum screed thickness that cannot normally be applied over existing floor coverings.

 To discuss which underfloor heating option would be best for your project and for advice on the benefits, the process of installation and to obtain a no-obligation quote, please feel free to call or e-mail.GET IN TOUCH